-Try these easy ice cream recipes you can make at home for the perfect way to cool off this summer!
+Try these easy make-at-home ice cream recipes for the perfect way to cool off this summer!

 Indecisive?
-Try this perfect mix of ice cream AND birthday cake!
+Try this perfect make-at-home ice cream with birthday cake flavor!
 This ice cream is made with sweet vanilla cupcakes and cake batter extract.

 - 2 cups heavy whipping cream